soundeffects/transformations_and_gaze_prediction/docs/thesis.typ

 We take efforts to ensure our study is reproducible.
 Find our code at our repository on Codeberg @our-code.

 = RESULTS
 We find that our centerbias performs closely to the reported performance of the centerbias on the MIT/Tuebingen Saliency Benchmark for the CAT2000 dataset for the reference (untransformed) images.
-(More accurate measurements here)
+Our centerbias achieves a mean NSS of 2.0664535, whereas the reported mean NSS for the centerbias on the MIT/Tuebingen Saliency Benchmark for the CAT2000 dataset (which the Che et al. dataset is derived from) is 2.0870.
+The difference between the two scores is

-We also find that the UNISAL model performs similarly to the expectation set by the MIT/Tuebingen Saliency Benchmark for the CAT2000 dataset for the reference (untransformed) images.
-(More accurate measurements here)
+We also find that the UNISAL model performs similarly to the expectation set by the MIT/Tuebingen Saliency Benchmark for the CAT2000 dataset for the reference (untransformed) images when considering the IG metric.
+For the NSS metric, UNISAL actually outperforms the expectation set by the MIT/Tuebingen Saliency Benchmark for the CAT2000 dataset for the reference (untransformed) images.

 However, we were unable to replicate the performance expected from the DeepGaze IIE model, despite our best efforts to follow the protocol outlined in the DeepGaze IIE paper.
 (More accurate measurements of how bad here) We have reached out to the authors of the paper for comment, but have not heard back yet, and so we continue our study only using the UNISAL model.